 Have you ever faced a situation where solving an equation led to the square root of a negative number?
 Do you know how engineers, physicists, and mathematicians deal with this situation?
 Yes, this is where Complex Numbers come in!
 This chapter discusses the idea of Complex numbers and quadratic equations.
 A complex number has both real and imaginary parts.
 The imaginary parts are represented by i(iota).
 Students will carry out basic algebraic operations on complex numbers in the same way as on real numbers, such as addition, subtraction, multiplication, and division.
-The quadratic equations, or second-degree order equations, educate one on how to determine the roots of these equations through the discriminant and quadratic formulas.
-This article on NCERT solutions for class 11 maths will help students to understand all the concepts more thoroughly.
+The quadratic equations, or second-degree order equations, teach one how to determine the roots of these equations through the discriminant and quadratic formulas.
+The primary benefit of using NCERT Solutions for Class 11 Maths is that they offer clear explanations and accurate answers, facilitating a deeper understanding.

 Answer: